locar77i/FlashStrike-docs/docs/benchmarks/benchmark_report.md

 - **Consistently controlled tail behavior up to the 99.9999th percentile**

 These results place FlashStrike in the performance envelope expected of **colocated exchange engines**, **proprietary low-latency venues**, and **high-frequency trading systems** where nanoseconds matter.

+## Benchmark Environment Notice

+This benchmark was executed on an **HP EliteBook 640 G10** powered by an **Intel Core i5‑1335U**, a mobile 13th‑generation Raptor Lake CPU.

+These CPUs are *not* designed for deterministic ultra‑low‑latency workloads due to:

+- Aggressive dynamic turbo boosting
+- Power limit enforcement (PL1/PL2)
+- Frequent P‑state/C‑state transitions
+- Thermal throttling under sustained load
+- ACPI and firmware interrupts
+- OS scheduler migrations unless manually isolated

+**Conclusion:**
+Rare multi‑millisecond tails are environmental and not caused by the matching engine logic.

+Despite this, the engine maintained **sub‑microsecond** p50–p99 latencies across a 51‑billion‑operation run.

 ---